 PISA is an assessment of 15-year-old students coordinated by the Organization for Economic Cooperation and Development (OECD).
-This study uses PISA 2012 mathematics assessment data and student background questionnaire data, which asked students about their familiarity with 16 mathematical concepts (see Appendix A).
-There are 13 actual mathematical concepts such as “exponential function”, “complex number”, and “polygon”.
-In addition, there are 3 pseudo concepts designed to detect overclaiming: “proper number”, “subjunctive scaling”, and “declarative fraction”.
-These non-existing concepts were created by combining a term from grammar with a mathematical term (OECD 2014).
+This study uses data from the PISA 2012 mathematics assessment and student background questionnaire, which asked students about their familiarity with 16 mathematical concepts (see Appendix A).
+There are 13 actual mathematical concepts, such as “exponential function,” “complex number,” and “polygon.”
+In addition, there are three “pseudo concepts” designed to detect overclaiming: “proper number,” “subjunctive scaling,” and “declarative fraction.”
+These pseudo concepts were created by combining a term from grammar with a mathematical term (OECD 2014).

 The response options for both the real and the pseudo concepts are the same: (a) never heard of it, (b) heard of it once or twice, (c) heard of it a few times, (d) heard of it often, and (e) know it well, understand the concept.
-These options are assigned values from 1 to 5, respectively.
-Three indices were calculated from students’ responses.
+These options were assigned values from 1 to 5, respectively, and three indices were calculated from students’ responses.
 The first index (REAL_MEAN) is a simple mean score of students’ responses to the 13 real mathematical concepts.
-The second index (PSEUDO_MEAN) is the mean score of students’ responses to the 3 non-existing concepts.
-The last index (REAL_MEAN_ADJUSTED) is the difference between the first index and the second index, which is a conventional way of correcting over-claiming (Paulhus, Harms, et al. 2003, Zimmerman, et al. 1977).
+The second index (PSEUDO_MEAN) is the mean score of students’ responses to the three pseudo concepts.
+The last index (REAL_MEAN_ADJUSTED) is the difference between the first index and the second index, which is a conventional way of correcting overclaiming (Paulhus, Harms, et al. 2003, Zimmerman, et al. 1977).

-Based on the quartile distribution of the scores of the first two indices, students in each education system were identified in one of the four groups, which can be characterized as following:.
+Based on the quartile distribution of the scores of the first two indices, students in each education system were identified as being in one of the four following groups:

 Irrational respondents are students who tend to choose “never heard of it” to real concepts but “know it well, understand the concept” to pseudo concepts.